ijonas/monolith1/README.md

     bin/release

-This will create a single binary in monolith1/ called 'monolith1'.
+This will create a single binary in `<project root folder>/monolith1` called `monolith1`.
 Run the binary and point your browser at [http://localhost:8080](http://localhost:8080)

+    monolith1/monolith1